Naomi-star/Attack-on-Jump-City/README.md

 To test if it's working, run this example of a pygame:\
 `python3 -m pygame.examples.aliens`

-If the above steps went well, you are all set to download the JumpCity folder and run your game on your favourite code editor!
+If the above steps went well, you are all set to download the JumpCity folder and run the game on your favorite code editor!

+## Controls
+Up Arrow Key - Jump/Dodge

+Left Arrow Key - Move left

+Right Arrow Key - Move Right

+Spacebar - Shoot projectiles

+## Character Sprites